ibernal1815/windows-internals-lab/LabOverview/LabEnvironment.md

 - Active Directory Domain Services
 - DNS

-This VM is only powered on when needed for domain related scenarios.
+This VM is only powered on when needed for domain-related scenarios.

 ## Networking

-Virtual machines are connected using VMware custom or host only networks to ensure isolation from the production network.
+Virtual machines are connected using VirtualBox host-only networks to ensure isolation from the production network.
 No external exposure is required for any scenario in this project.

-## Snapshot strategy
+## Snapshot Strategy

 Snapshots are used as controlled checkpoints:

 - Clean operating system baseline
 - Baseline with Sysinternals installed
 - Baseline with Sysmon installed
-- Pre scenario snapshot
+- Pre-scenario snapshot
-- Post scenario snapshot
+- Post-scenario snapshot

 This approach allows experiments to be repeated and mistakes to be rolled back without contaminating future observations.

-## Scope and safety
+## Scope and Safety

 All activity remains within the lab environment.
 No production systems are analyzed or modified.
 The project focuses on observation and explanation, not exploitation.